Senior Academic – Years 7 to 11

 Year 7 – 9 Curriculum Outline

-Our focus in Year 7 is to embed core skills focusing around the formal elements.
-As we move further up the school, the skills instilled in Year 7 become the foundation that we use to build upon, encouraging experimentation and developing creative independence.
-Students will access a wide variety of materials, techniques and processes.
-Students enjoy working with clay, as we have onsite kiln facilities, along with textiles, print and the more traditional drawing and painting.
-We also undertake some digital art classes though the use of Photoshop.
-To fully embrace each discipline; themed projects are pursued, each usually lasting a term.
+Pupils will access a wide variety of materials, techniques and processes.
+Pupils enjoy working with clay, as we have onsite kiln facilities, along with textiles, printmaking and the more traditional drawing and painting techniques.
+Pupils also undertake digital art lessons through the use of Photoshop.
+To fully embrace each discipline, themed projects are pursued, each usually lasting a term.

 GCSE Curriculum Outline

-GCSE Year 10 & 11 Art & Design (AQA)
+GCSE Art & Design (AQA) – Year 10 and Year 11

 How is the course structured?

-Unit 1: Portfolio of Work – Coursework 60%
+Unit 1: Portfolio of Work – 60% Coursework

-Unit 2 : Externally Set Assignment 40%
+Unit 2: Externally Set Assignment – 40%

 Enrichment Opportunities / Field Trips